 VA Puget Sound Health Care System

-UW and the affiliated institutions offer several shuttle services that provide quick service, convenient pick-up/drop-off locations, and are free!
-Following is a list of available shuttles with links to shuttle schedule information:
+Campus Shuttles: UW and affiliated institutions offer several shuttles that provide quick service, convenient pick-up/drop-off locations, and are free!
+Refer to the Shuttles page on the UW Campus Transportation website for shuttle stop and schedule information.

 2. How much does it cost?
 Parking rates vary by site and permit type.
 Please refer to the parking information for the different training sites for a breakdown on parking fees.

 3. What if I have to travel to two training sites on the same day?
-Per the terms of the RPA and FPA, residents and fellows will be provided with pre-paid parking or will be reimbursed by their program for parking at any site at which they are required to attend conferences, education and administrative meetings, clinic, or provide call coverage when they are assigned to another location.
+Per the terms of the Residency and Fellowship Position Appointment (RFPA), residents and fellows will be provided with pre-paid parking or will be reimbursed by their program for parking at any site at which they are required to attend conferences, education and administrative meetings, clinic, or provide call coverage when they are assigned to another location.
 Residents and fellows are however encouraged to use alternative transportation methods, including the free shuttles, whenever possible.

 4. What alternatives are there besides driving to work?
 Everyone is encouraged to take the bus, walk, or bike to work.
 The U-PASS saves money if you will be riding the bus frequently.
 Refer to the Other Commute Options above for more information.